hermit-os/rftrace/README.md

 It would be quite easy to implement a feature to disable this saving at compile-time, so tracing is faster on supported codebases.

+We need to be especially careful when hooking interrupts, since mcount might now get called in the middle of another function and must not clobber any state.
+The  `interruptsafe` feature is designed to enable this extra safety at a small runtime cost.

 For further reading on desiging function tracers, see [Kernel ftrace design](https://www.kernel.org/doc/html/latest/trace/ftrace-design.html).
 You could also consult uftrace's libmcount.